 The Rouge River is 127 miles long and drains 467 square miles before emptying into the Detroit River.
-This complex system has four main branches, and many small tributaries that run through 3 counties and 48 municipalities The Rouge River serves 1.5 million people.
-The highly stressed Rouge River system is in the midst of the most densely populated and heavily urbanized area of the state.
-In fact, recent history has shown Southeast Michigan is the fastest urbanizing area of the country.
+This complex system has four main branches, and many small tributaries that run through three counties and 48 municipalities The Rouge River serves 1.5 million people.
+The highly stressed river system is during the most densely populated and heavily urbanized area of the state.
+In fact, recent history has shown Southeast Michigan is the fastest urbanizing area of the state and continues to experience population growth.

 Despite this fact, much of the river is highly accessible to the public through adjacent park lands.
 Although its state designated uses include water contact recreation and warm water fisheries, it is also designated for industrial and agricultural water supplies and commercial/recreational navigation.
-Unfortunately because the Rouge is not meeting the water quality requirements for many of these designated uses in various locations it has been identified as an Area of Concern by the Environmental Protection Agency.
+Unfortunately, because the Rouge is not meeting the water quality requirements for many of these designated uses, in various locations, and has been identified as an Area of Concern by the Environmental Protection Agency.

 As noted on our "What are we doing about the problem" page, the Rouge holds an important place in the history of the management of water pollution.
 It is at the forefront of the development of new solutions to the problem of stormwater pollution.
-As part of a Remedial Action Plan (RAP) designed to restore the water quality in watershed to meet all of the designated uses, these efforts involve numerous projects and billions of dollars.
+As Remedial Action Plan (RAP) designed to restore the water quality in watershed to meet all of the designated uses, involves numerous projects and billions of dollars.

 Proper pollution and watershed management is expensive.
 In the end, prevention is significantly less expensive than the cost of remediation.
 This is why stormwater management and permitting is so important.
-The most critical part of this is the collective efforts of each individually to be good stewards, minimize their impact on their watershed, and report violators.
+The most critical part of this is the collective efforts of everyone to be good stewards, minimize their impact on their watershed, and report violators.